 Our Health & Safety in Novo Nordisk procedure focuses on simplicity, usability, and clear guidance on the global minimum requirements.
 It describes how to organise Health & Safety work, systematically identify, and keep risks in control, handle Health & Safety aspects, and evaluate Health & Safety performance.
 It is supplemented with tools and guidelines.

-Novo Nordisk’s OHS strategy outlines that:
+Novo Nordisk’s Health & Safety strategy outlines that:

 Our 2020 ambitions are defined in four strategic focus areas: safety, ergonomics, mental well-being and health promotion.

-To mitigate and prevent workplace accidents, injury and health risks, all findings are acted upon immediately.
+To mitigate and prevent workplace accidents, injury, and health risks, all findings are acted upon immediately.

-All OHS representatives and managers are trained on a yearly basis to ensure a thorough understanding of the OHS Code of Conduct.
-This ensures they have the skills, knowledge and resources necessary to maintain a healthy and safe working environment.
+All Health & Safety representatives and managers are trained on a regular basis to ensure a thorough understanding of health and safety in Novo Nordisk.
+This provides them with skills, knowledge, and resources necessary to maintain a healthy and safe working environment.

 Below are further examples of the actions taken at a corporate level:

-We are committed to continuously improving safety, ergonomics and well-being.
+We are committed to continuously improving safety, ergonomics, and well-being.
 We have defined our 2020 ambitions and track performance based on these elements:

-Novohealth allows us to create a workplace culture that promotes and supports healthy lifestyles for all our employees to prevent type 2 diabetes and other lifestyle related diseases.
+NovoHealth allows us to create a workplace culture that promotes and supports healthy lifestyles for all our employees to prevent type 2 diabetes and other lifestyle related diseases.

-Novohealth focuses on four key health areas:
+NovoHealth focuses on four key health areas:

 These focus areas are adapted by our affiliates for local cultural differences.

-1. The frequency of occupational accidents with absence is measured as the internally reported number of accidents using full-time employees, excluding externals, employees on unpaid leave, interns, bachelor and master thesis employees, and substitutes, per million nominal working hours.
-An occupational accident with absence is any work-related accident causing at least one day of absence in addition to the day of the accident.
+1. The frequency of accidents with absence is measured as the reported number of accidents using full-time employees, excluding externals, employees on unpaid leave, interns, bachelor and master thesis employees, and substitutes, per million nominal working hours.
+An accident with absence is any work-related accident causing at least one day of absence in addition to the day of the accident.